Trees for Omaha

 The goal is to plant a diverse stock of several thousand native trees throughout Omaha's public parks and trails in order to address the loss of ash trees due to the EAB and to improve the resilience of the city’s tree canopy and withstand future invasive pests.
 Over the next few years, tree planting projects will rotate around the city to areas most in need.

-As of October 2022, we have planted 3,200+ trees in 87 public parks and trails throughout Omaha.
+As of October 2023, we have planted 3,510+ trees in 111 public spaces including parks, school campuses, and trails throughout Omaha.

 For more information about the Trees for Omaha program, click on the links below.